GetSafariTours

 Aug – Oct

-Northern Serengeti & Masai Mara
+Northern Serengeti and Masai Mara

 PEAK MARA RIVER CROSSINGS.
 This is the iconic "David Attenborough" event.
 Herds are on both sides of the border, crossing the Mara River back and forth.